TRIDENT TAX LIMITED

 You will receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside of Trident Tax for marketing purposes.
+We will not share your personal data with any company outside Trident Tax.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.